jenskutilek/vfbLib-rust/FILEFORMAT.md

 When saved on macOS by FLS5 5.0.4:

 ```
-0F 00               u16     15 (length in bytes of the following chunk)
+0F 00               u16     15 (length in bytes of the following "creator" chunk)
 --------------- start of 15-byte chunk in "key-value" format
 01                  u8      key: 1
 8C                  EV      value: 1